 PPE in the News

 - PPE Student C.J.
 Pine is the Class of 2017's Valedictorian

 - PPE Student Grace Watkins named Rhodes Scholar

-- PPE Student Abby Davis is Notre Dame’s Valedictorian
+- PPE Student Abby Davis is the Class of 2016's Valedictorian

 - Why Does PPE Rule Britain?

 - PPE Faculty Member Ms. Wozniak Went to Washington